-- T-Server does not attempt to connect to a backup Configuration Server in a switchover scenario where the backup Configuration Server was configured for the primary Configuration Server after T-Server was started.
-In this scenario, you must manually restart T-Server in order to establish the connection to the backup Configuration Server. - To enable multi-site functionality, restart all T-Servers after adding the ExtRouter feature in the T-Server license file.
-T-Server verifies any modification to the license file at startup. - During installation, you should configure T-Server as case sensitive, to match the configuration of other Genesys products. - If Local Control Agent starts as a Windows NT service or as a UNIX background process, do not use console output for the Application log. - T-Server might incorrectly generate events in the following scenario: - a.
-DN1 on Site 1 uses the External Routing feature to place a call to DN2 on remote Site 2.

-- b.
-DN2 answers the call sent from DN1.

-- c.
-DN2 uses the External Routing feature to perform a call transfer to DN3 at Site 1.

-- d.
-DN3 answers the call sent from DN2.

-- e.
-With the call answered, DN2 completes the transfer.
+- 4. Currently, in an HA environment, call type is not automatically propagated to the backup T-Server.
+This potential difference in call type between primary and backup is only reflected in TEvents after switchover. - 5.
+Currently, the PBX does not notify T-Server when the agent changes state using the standard buttons on the physical phoneset.
+To ensure proper agent synchronization, Genesys suggests using either a softphone for all agent state changes, or feature access codes.
+In addition, the configuration option query-agent-work-mode, with its value set to on-timer, can be used to request agent states for all properly configured agents who are logged in but who are not on calls.
+See "query-agent-work-mode" on page 225. - 6.
+T-Server does not attempt to connect to a backup Configuration Server in a switchover scenario where the backup Configuration Server was configured for the primary Configuration Server after T-Server was started.
+In this scenario, you must manually restart T-Server to establish the connection to the backup Configuration Server. - 7.
+To enable multi-site functionality, restart all T-Servers after adding the extrouter External Routing feature in the T-Server license file.
+T-Server verifies any modification to the license file at startup. - 8.
+During installation, configure T-Server as case sensitive, to match the configuration of other Genesys products. - 9.
+If Local Control Agent starts as a Windows NT Service or as a UNIX background process, do not use console output for the Application log. - 10.
+T-Server might incorrectly generate events in the following scenario: - a.
+DN1 on Site 1 uses the External Routing feature to place a call to DN2 on remote Site 2. - b.
+DN2 answers the call sent from DN1. - c.
+DN2 uses the External Routing feature to perform a call transfer to DN3 at Site 1. - d.
+DN3 answers the call sent from DN2. - e.
+With the call answered, DN2 completes the transfer. - f.

-- f.
 DN1 releases the call.